ekubyshin/Harpy/README.md

 	// User did click on button that cancels update dialog
 	- (void)harpyUserDidCancel;

+    // Current version is the latest
+    - (void)harpyDidnotFindNewVersion;

+    // Harpy failed to detect new version
+    - (void)harpyDidFailToDetectNewVersion;

+    // Harpy found incompatible new version
+    - (void)harpyDidFindIncompatibleNewVersion;

 ```

 If you would like to use your own UI, please use the following delegate method to obtain the localized update message if a new version is available: